 Interstate 405 has been named the seventh worst Los Angeles freeway by Complex.
 Complex described the 405 Freeway as the freeway version of an: "old lady who keeps breaking her hip."
-The freeway earned this nickname because there is always something wrong on the freeway that needs to be fixed, and there is always construction somewhere.
-A "smooth ride" is not possible on this freeway on most days, and efforts to address issues with the 405 have led to problems in the past, including a 56 percent rise in accidents reported by Komo News when new tolls were added.
+The freeway earned this nickname because there is always something wrong that needs to be fixed, and there is always construction somewhere.
+A "smooth ride" is not possible on this freeway on most days, and efforts to address issues with the 405 have led to problems in the past, including a 56 percent rise in accidents reported by Komo News - when new tolls were added.

 The crashes are often slow-moving fender benders because of the fact the cars are often packed together in traffic, so the crashes happen at slower speeds.
 While it is common to assume a fender bender isn't a big problem since the force of the impact was low due to the slow speed, serious injuries do occur often in fender benders, including whiplash.
 It is important to report the accident, exchange insurance and contact information, get witness names, and alert the insurer to the fender bender just as you would with any other accident in case injuries do turn out to be serious.